T20X/notes/C++MemoryModelObjects.md

 # memset

-memset  will set padding bits to 0
+memset  will most likely set padding bits to 0, however that is unsepcified!

 # similar types